-Invacare Corporation Announces Financial Results for the First Quarter of 2016
+Invacare Announces Financial Results for the First Quarter of 2016

 On July 2, 2015, the company divested its United States medical device rentals businesses for long-term care facilities (rentals businesses), which were a part of the Institutional Products Group (IPG) segment.
 The rentals businesses were not deemed discontinued operations for financial reporting purposes, and therefore are included in the 2015 results below, unless otherwise noted.